-In recent times more and more people are choosing to dye their hair and as a consequence increasing numbers are bringing Hair Dye Claims after suffering quite serious, and sometimes life threatening allergic reactions to the chemicals contained within the hair dye.
+More and more people are choosing to dye their hair and increasing numbers are bringing Hair Dye Claims after suffering quite serious, and sometimes life threatening allergic reactions to the chemicals contained within the hair dye.

 Hair Dye Treatment at Home.

 Choosing to carry out Hair Dye Treatment in the comfort of the home is becoming ever more popular especially as home Hair Dye kits are considerably cheaper than a visit to the beauty salon.
 If you want to try Dyeing your hair at home what sort of things should you bear in mind in an effort to protect yourself?

 - Read and follow the instructions carefully and do not proceed if you are in any doubt about what to do;

 - Ensure that you complete a patch test at least 48 hours before;